razius/razius.com/content/articles/tech/generating-password-hashes-for-puppet.rst

 :date: 2013-07-08 10:25
 :tags: password, puppet, shadow
 :slug: generating-password-hashes-for-puppet
+:description: Generate a password hash to use when creating users with puppet.

 Puppet expects the user’s password to be encrypted in the format the local system expects, for most modern Unix-like systems (Linux, \*BSD, Solaris, etc.) this format is a salted SHA1 password hash.